Singapore, US launch networking programme for women in tech

 The launch took place at this year's SelectUSA Investment Summit, a US government-supported business conference to attract foreign investment.

-TurtleTree has offices and research facilities in Singapore and the US, including operations in Boston and California, and is open to further states as it looks to scale up and manufacture its new products, Ms Lin told ST.
+TurtleTree has offices and research facilities in Singapore and the US, including operations in Boston and California, and is open to further states as it looks to scale up and manufacture its new products, Ms Lin told The Straits Times.

-"When we look at novel food production across the board, not just for TurtleTree but for cultivated meat, plant-based meat and so on, some of the highest contributing factors to the cost of goods sold are things like utilities, water and talent.
-So we're looking for spots where these industry factors are beneficial," she added.
+"When we look at novel food production across the board, not just for TurtleTree but for cultivated meat, plant-based meat and so on, some of the highest contributing factors to the cost of goods sold are things such as utilities, water and talent.
+So we are looking for spots where these industry factors are beneficial."